tsatria03/CookyCraze/docks/readme.txt

 message
 The message spoken to the player when they prestige.
 Use %prestige% as a placeholder for the new prestige level.

+Default reward section.
+Format: target:min_amount:max_amount:message

+Defines a fallback reward that fires for any prestige level that does not have a specific milestone entry in the rewards section.
+Only one default reward line is allowed.
+If no default reward is defined, levels without a milestone reward show a nothing was gained message instead.

+target
+The stat to give.
+Uses the same stat names as the rewards section.

+min_amount and max_amount
+The minimum and maximum amounts to give.
+A random value between them is chosen each time.

+Both support the same expression syntax as ranks.table, so values like 50*level and 100*level are valid and scale with the current prestige level.

+message
+The message spoken when the default reward fires.
+Use %amount% as a placeholder for the amount given and %level% for the current prestige level.

 Rewards section.
 Format: prestige_level:target:amount|target:amount:use_percent:message

 Defines one time bonus rewards given to the player at the start of their new run when they reach a specific prestige level.
 Multiple reward lines can exist for different prestige levels.
 Each reward line can give multiple stats at once by separating them with a pipe character.

 prestige_level
 The prestige level that triggers this reward.
 Each reward only fires once, when the player first reaches that level.

 target:amount|target:amount
 One or more stat and amount pairs separated by a pipe.
 Each pair is a stat name followed by a colon and the amount to give.

 You can chain as many pairs as you like on one line.

 cookies    = the player's current cookie count. coins      = the player's current coin count.